The networked input-output economic problem: Distributed computation of the equilibrium output vector

-In this section, we firstly propose a distributed algorithm, which has form of a matrix-weighted consensus algorithm, for solving the Problem~\ref{problem}.
-Then, we provide convergence analysis for the closed and open networked input-output models under the proposed algorithm.
+In this section, a distributed algorithm, which has form of a matrix-weighted consensus algorithm, for solving the Problem~\ref{c15_problem} is proposed.
+Then, the convergence analysis for the closed and open networked input-output models under the proposed algorithm is provided.